jsroest/rubigo_navigator/README.md

 * **onTop()**
   Navigate to other screens without the user noticing it.
 * **willShow()**
   Get data from an asynchronous source, like a local database.
-The screen will be shown as soon as the data has arrived.
+The navigation to this screen with the corresponding animation will start as soon as this event returns.
 * **isShown()**
   If you want to be sure that page is shown before starting some lengthy processing.
 If you call code that is heavy on the UI thread, this makes sure that at least the page is shown before the